Skirball Institute of Biomolecular Medicine Education

 As a trainee, you have access to our world-class facilities and perform research in faculty laboratories.
 Our labs are adjacent to NYU Langone’s Tisch Hospital and Kimmel Pavilion, enabling basic, clinical, and translational scientists to share ideas and form new partnerships.

-Outside of the lab, our events series brings faculty and trainees together from across NYU Langone and includes weekly works in progress presentations in which PhD students discuss their ongoing research.
+Outside of the lab, our events series brings faculty and trainees together from across NYU Langone.
+Events include seminars by visiting scientists and weekly works in progress presentations in which graduate students discuss their ongoing research with fellow students and faculty, gaining experience in the art of presentation.

 PhD Training Programs

-Through NYU School of Medicine’s Sackler Institute of Graduate Biomedical Sciences, PhD students join our research teams working in modern, well-equipped laboratories.
+Through NYU Grossman School of Medicine’s Vilcek Institute of Graduate Biomedical Sciences, PhD students join our research teams working in modern, well-equipped laboratories.
 Interdisciplinary PhD training programs span five research areas: genes, cells, and organisms; mechanisms of disease; microbiology, immunology, and infectious disease; neuroscience and physiology; and quantitative biology.

 If you are interested in a postdoctoral fellowship position in the lab of a particular Skirball Institute faculty member, email the faculty member to ask about current opportunities.